Bringing together two paradigms of non-equilibrium: Fragile versus robust aging in driven glassy systems

 So far, the above two paradigms have largely been considered separately~\footnote{One recent exception comes from studies of the plastic activity under driving oscillatory strain, which exhibits slow power laws suggestive of aging~\cite{ParSasSol22}.}.
-In particular, studies of driving by trajectory bias have focussed on cases where non-equilibrium steady states are reached, and the dynamical phase transitions between those as the bias is varied~\cite{garrahan2007dynamical, garrahan2009first, jack2010large, chetrite2013nonequilibrium, jack2015effective}.
-Here we bring the two paradigms together and study the driven dynamics of aging systems.
+In particular, studies of driving by trajectory bias have focussed on cases where non-equilibrium steady states are reached, and the dynamical phase transitions between those as the bias is varied~\cite{garrahan2007dynamical, garrahan2009first, jack2010large, chetrite2013nonequilibrium, jack2015effective}. {Studies of driven binary Lennard--Jones mixtures in the supercooled regime~\cite{hedges2009dynamic, speck2012first, royall2020dynamical}, for example, have demonstrated the existence of a transition between an active {(i.e.\ ergodic)} and an inactive {(i.e.\ nonergodic)} phase, with the physical dynamics being at coexistence between these, but could not address the aging dynamics in the glassy regime at lower temperatures.} Here we therefore bring the two paradigms together and study the driven dynamics of aging systems.
 Our results show the existence of two qualitatively different classes of aging dynamics: {\em fragile} aging that is destroyed by any bias, leading either to an active steady state or an inactive frozen state, and {\em robust} aging that persists even in the presence of bias.
-As regards our methodology, the $s$--ensemble can generally be studied by analysing the properties of a biased master operator~\cite{derrida1998exact, lebowitz1999gallavotti, garrahan2009first, jack2010large, chetrite2013nonequilibrium}; as long as this has a finite spectral gap, the driving leads to a steady state~\cite{jack2010large}.
+As regards our methodology, the \mbox{$s$--ensemble} can generally be studied by analysing the properties of a biased version of the master operator, {i.e.\ of the transition rate matrix}~\cite{derrida1998exact, lebowitz1999gallavotti, garrahan2009first, jack2010large, chetrite2013nonequilibrium}; as long as this has a finite spectral gap, the driving leads to a steady state~\cite{jack2010large}.
 To analyse the driven dynamics of aging systems, we therefore construct an appropriately generalized approach that is applicable also to systems with a vanishing spectral gap.

 We consider in this study trap models (TMs), which are paradigmatic descriptions of slow, glassy dynamics.
 They represent such dynamics as a sequence of jumps between local energy minima or ``traps'' in configuration space, and have played a key role in understanding the physical properties of glasses, see e.g.~\cite{Dyre87, Bouchaud92, denny2003trap, heuer2008exploring, scalliet2021excess, ridout2023building}.
 What makes them attractive for our purposes is that -- in the absence of driving -- they exhibit well understood aging behaviour~\cite{Bouchaud92, godreche2001statistics, arous2002aging, BerBir11, bertin2013ageing, baity2018activated}.
 The key signature of this is that correlation functions become explicitly dependent on two times rather than just time differences.
 Equivalently, one can say that relaxation timescales grow (in principle without bound) with the age of the system, measured from the time of its preparation in the glassy phase.